 Mississippi's Certificate of Need process is a fundamental component of the state's health planning and health regulatory activities.
 In managing the Certificate of Need process, the Department seeks to improve the health of Mississippi residents; to increase accessibility, acceptability, continuity and quality of health services; to prevent unnecessary duplication of health resources; and to provide some cost containment.

 The MSDH has administered the Certificate of Need program since July 1986.
-During that period, more than 1,400 Certificate of Need applications have been reviewed, representing total capital expenditures of approximately $5 billion.
-The next Certificate of Need monthly meeting will be April 8, 2010, at the MSDH offices in Jackson.
+Since then, more than 1,400 Certificate of Need applications have been reviewed, representing total capital expenditures of approximately $5 billion.

-The department's staff analysis for each Certificate of Need application is published online at www.HealthyMS.com.
+The department’s staff analysis for each Certificate of Need application is published online at HealthyMS.com/con.

 Press Contact: MSDH Office of Communications, (601) 576-7667

 Note to media: After hours or during emergencies, call 601-576-7400.